VectorInstitute/cyclops-examples/README.md

-# CyclOps for ML monitoring & evaluation workshop
+# CyclOps for clinical ML evaluation & monitoring workshop

 ## About

-Welcome to the **CyclOps for ML monitoring & evaluation workshop**!
+Welcome to the **CyclOps for clinical ML evaluation & monitoring  workshop**!
 This workshop is meant to give you a hands-on introduction to use [CyclOps](https://github.com/VectorInstitute/cyclops) for evaluation and monitoring of your clinical ML model.

 Below you will find links to excercises for the workshop sessions!